2014 Stanley Cup playoffs

-The First Round featured leads changing hands more so than any previous year.
-After the Anaheim Ducks rallied from a 4–2 deficit to defeat the Dallas Stars in game six of their First Round series on April 27, 2014, an NHL record was broken for most multi-goal comebacks by all teams in the opening round, with ten.
+The first round featured leads changing hands more so than any previous year.
+After the Anaheim Ducks rallied from a 4–2 deficit to defeat the Dallas Stars in game six of their first-round series on April 27, 2014, an NHL record was broken for most multi-goal comebacks by all teams in the opening round, with ten.
 In all four rounds combined in the previous year's playoffs, there were only eight such victories.
-The San Jose Sharks became the fourth team in Stanley Cup playoff history to lose a series after holding a 3–0 lead; as the Los Angeles Kings came back to win the series in game seven of the First Round on April 30, 2014.
+The San Jose Sharks became the fourth team in Stanley Cup playoff history to lose a series after holding a 3–0 lead; as the Los Angeles Kings came back to win the series in game seven of the first round on April 30, 2014.

-On May 29, 2014, the New York Rangers became the first team to ever advance past the Conference Finals after playing two seven-game series in the opening two rounds.
+On May 29, 2014, the Rangers became the first team ever to advance past the conference finals after playing two seven-game series in the opening two rounds.
 The Rangers also became the first captainless team to reach the finals since the Chicago Black Hawks in 1973.
-That same seven-game mark was eclipsed on June 1, 2014, as the Los Angeles Kings became the first team to ever reach the Stanley Cup Finals after having played three consecutive seven-game series.
+That same seven-game mark was eclipsed on June 1, 2014, as the Kings became the first team ever to reach the Stanley Cup Final after having played three consecutive seven-game series.
 Los Angeles played all three of their game sevens on the road.
-Game five of the Stanley Cup Finals marked the 93rd game of the 2014 playoffs, eclipsing the previous single-year record 92 established in 1991; this remains the record for the most games played using a sixteen team playoff format.
+Game five of the Stanley Cup Final marked the 93rd game of the 2014 playoffs, eclipsing the previous single-year record 92 established in 1991; this remains the record for the most games played using a sixteen team playoff format.
 The record for most games played in a single year was broken during the expanded 2020 Stanley Cup playoffs.

-The Kings tied the 1987 Philadelphia Flyers and the 2004 Calgary Flames, for most games played (26) in one playoff year (later matched by the 2015 Tampa Bay Lightning and 2019 St. Louis Blues).
-The record was subsequently broken by the 2020 Dallas Stars during the 2020 Stanley Cup playoffs.
+The Kings tied the 1986–87 Philadelphia Flyers and the 2003–04 Calgary Flames, for most games played (26) in one playoff year under a sixteen team playoff format (later matched by the 2014–15 Tampa Bay Lightning and 2018–19 St. Louis Blues).
+The record was subsequently broken by the 2019–20 Dallas Stars during the expanded 2020 playoffs.